Teradata/stacki/test-framework/README.md

 ## Installation

 You need to have [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed.

-Then clone this project on your computer and run `make`.
+Then change into the `test-framework` folder in the `stacki` codebase on your computer and run `make`.
 This will build a Python virtualenv that contains all the Python modules needed to run the tests.

 ## Usage